"ALL 10" SCORE PRESSURE

 At a recent conference on happy schools attended by hundreds of principals from provinces and cities, a notable proposal was to abolish the ranking of students by score.
 This view was put forward by Mr. Pham Khac Chung, Principal of Nguyen Ba Ngoc Primary School (Dak Nong).

-Recently, one of the issues that many voters have been upset about and sent questions and recommendations to the Minister of Education and Training is related to the consideration of academic records, leading to a situation where students, parents and schools are under a lot of pressure about scores, even leading to the situation of "beautifying academic records", "running academic records"...
+Recently, one of the issues that many voters have been upset about and sent questions and petitions to the Minister of Education and Training is related to the consideration of academic records, leading to a situation where students, parents and schools are under a lot of pressure about scores, even leading to the situation of "beautifying academic records", "running academic records"...

-According to the enrollment plan recently announced by Foreign Trade University, a notable new point in 2024 is that in the admission methods using high school academic results, there is an additional condition that the candidates' high school graduation exam scores must meet the school's floor level (24 points or higher - PV).
-Explaining this change to the press, Associate Professor Pham Thu Huong, Vice Principal of Foreign Trade University, said that first, it is to unify the application of the high school graduation exam floor score at the excellent level of 24 points for all methods.
+According to the admission plan recently announced by Foreign Trade University, a notable new point in 2024 is that in the admission methods using high school academic results, there is an additional condition that the candidate's high school graduation exam score must meet the school's floor level (24 points or higher - PV).
+Explaining this change to the press, Associate Professor Pham Thu Huong, Vice Principal of Foreign Trade University, said that first, it is to unify the application of the high school exam floor score at the excellent level of 24 points for all methods.
 Second, it is possible to use the comparison of high school graduation exam results and high school academic results as an indirect tool to help high schools standardize student assessment.

 "Don't let children regret later"